nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.2.6 Adding recurring event to friend: `addschedule`

 This command adds a weekly recurring event to a friend's schedule, like their modules and CCAs.
+Use it to keep track of their lesson timings, and CCAs.
+You could maybe even join in if you're free!

 Format: `addschedule INDEX type/TYPE en/EVENT_NAME h/DAY_TIME`